Course listings are subject to change. Please check back regularly for updates and email email@example.com if you have any questions.

 Experiential Learning Seminar - CP-UY 2002G - 2 points (IN ENGLISH)

 This is the required corequisite course for the Summer European Internship Program.
 This program provides students the opportunity to receive credit for a course associated with an internship found on your own.
 This program does not place students, but instead helps students who need an internship course to associate with existing internships.
-In order to be eligible, you will need to submit this application by Saturday, April 30th at 11:59pm EST. You must include the most up to date version of your resume, the offer letter from your internship, and any contracts which need to be signed (i.e. Conventions de Stage, Convenios, etc.).
-Internships must be for a minimum of 6 weeks, beginning no sooner than May 23 and ending no later than August 17.
+The application (coming soon) will require the most up to date version of your resume, the offer letter from your internship, and any contracts which need to be signed (i.e. Conventions de Stage, Convenios, etc.).
+Internships must be for a minimum of 6 weeks, beginning no sooner than May 22 and ending no later than August 16.
 For further questions, please contact firstname.lastname@example.org.